 Ever had embarrassing memories at school?
 Times where you felt scared of something?
 Friends who made you feel left out?
 Yup, even these can contribute to an inner child in need of healing, even though most of us can relate to these very common experiences.

 While these events may be “common,” the feelings we had during those times can absolutely have a greater impact on us than we think.
-Some children may internalize these experiences, and therefore their thought processes have been shaped a certain way into adulthood.
+Some children may internalize these experiences, and therefore their thought processes have been shaped in a certain way into adulthood.

-What is your “inner child”?
+What is your inner child?

 What is inner child healing and why is it important?

 We often suppress so much of what we endured in childhood, especially in our busy adult lives.
 But just because we feel like it isn’t affecting us today doesn’t mean that’s true.
-This is why paying attention to your inner child healing is so important.
+This is why paying attention to your inner child’s healing is so important.

 It’s important to take a step back and assess the upbringing, social environment, authoritative influences, cultural values, and life events you faced during your childhood.

-These attributes all have a great impact on how you’ve formed into the adult you are today.
+These all have a great impact on how you’ve formed into the adult you are today.
 This information is crucial to analyze, and one of the best ways to do so is through inner child journal prompts.

 Healing your inner child also goes hand in hand with shadow work–which is working with your unconscious mind to uncover parts of yourself you may be suppressing.
 You can try my shadow work journal prompts to further explore your unconscious thoughts.